-This report is the second out of three deliverables for defining in detail the D^2EPC architecture, describing the system's main building blocks and giving a comprehensive overview of all components, their high-level functionality and interdependencies.
-It has provided updates to the first version, in alignment with the project's progress up to M21.
+This report is the third and final report out of three deliverables for defining in detail the D^2EPC architecture, describing the system's main building blocks and giving a comprehensive overview of all components, their high-level functionality and interdependencies.
+The previous version has been updated with all the additional features and modifications, in alignment with the progress of the project within the final months of its implementation.